RaVeR76/My-Vinyl-Answer/README.md

 ### **Features To Be Implemented**

-Share list with other users for possible sales or swaps if duplicates Allow users to display their vinyl collection to other users but for view only 5 star ratings or something
+* Share vinyl list with other users for possible sales or swaps if duplicates
+* Allow users to display their vinyl collection to other users but for view only
+* 5 star ratings or something for users vinyl
+* Add some pics of the vinyl for storage with the information in the database
+* Have change and forgotten password options
+* Add some visual graphics of the users collection per genre

 [Back to Top](#contents)